sean-morris/otter-service-standalone/README.md

 	`gcloud firestore databases create --project=cb-1003-1696 --location=us-west2 --type=firestore-native`

-9. Render the chart locally once with the target values to catch obvious configuration mistakes before the real deploy.
+10. Render the chart locally once with the target values to catch obvious configuration mistakes before the real deploy.

 	`helm template otter-srv otter-service-stdalone --values otter-service-stdalone/values.yaml --values otter-service-stdalone/values.prod.yaml --values otter-service-stdalone/values.cb-prod.yaml >/tmp/otter-render-cb.yaml`

-10. Keep the current deployment untouched until the new cluster is healthy and tested.
+11. Keep the current deployment untouched until the new cluster is healthy and tested.

+	If you temporarily granted decrypt access on the old source-project key to unblock startup, remove it after the target deployment is healthy on the new key:

+	`gcloud kms keys remove-iam-policy-binding otter-service --project=data8x-scratch --location=global --keyring=data8x-sops --member="serviceAccount:otter-stdalone-sa@cb-1003-1696.iam.gserviceaccount.com" --role="roles/cloudkms.cryptoKeyDecrypter"`

 Recommended order of operations for a zero-downtime migration: